-- Level 1 English (this could be GCSE, Functional Skills or other) - Level 1 Mathematics (this could be GCSE, Functional Skills or other) - Taken the level 2 English and level 2 Maths assessments (this could be GCSE, Functional Skills or other).
+- Level 2 English (this could be GCSE, Functional Skills or other) - Level 2 Mathematics (this could be GCSE, Functional Skills or other)

-There is no mandatory on-programme assessment in relation to the Bricklayer standard, however a recommended training specification and assessment strategy will be freely accessible.
+There is no mandatory on-programme assessment in relation to the Plasterer standard, however a recommended training specification and assessment strategy will be freely accessible.
 Please contact the Trailblazer for further information.

-Employer representatives will conduct regular professional reviews with each apprentice to compare their progress to the Apprenticeship Standard (including behaviours) and, if used, the training specification.
-These professional reviews will be done at least once a year, but can be completed more often if the employer representative and/or the training provider feels that it is necessary.
+Employer representatives will conduct regular professional reviews with each apprentice to compare their progress to the Apprenticeship Standard (including behaviours) and, if used, the Plasterer Training Specification.
+These professional reviews will be conducted at least once a year, but can be completed more often if the employer representative and/or the training provider feel that it is necessary.
 The training provider will facilitate these professional reviews.
-See roles and responsibilities of training providers and employer representatives below for more details.
+See the roles and responsibilities of training providers and employer representatives below for more details.